wmjordan/Codist/README.md

   ![Smart Bar](doc/smart-bar.png)

-Buttons on _Smart Bar_ usually have multiple functions, that is, left clicking it and right clicking it will trigger trigger different commands.
+Each button on _Smart Bar_ usually has multiple functions.
+Left clicking, right clicking, Ctrl+clicking and Shift+clicking trigger different commands.
 For details, see the tooltip for the buttons.
-Right clicking a button usually expands the effective range of the command to the whole line, or brings a menu bar for more commands.
+Right clicking a button usually expands the effective range of a command to the whole line, or brings out a pop-up menu for more commands.

   ![Smart Bar](doc/smart-bar-2.png)